FadhilRizqi1/University-Assignments/README.md

-# Lecture Assignments - Web Programming (Semester 4)
+# Lecture Assignments - Web Programming

-This repository serves as a comprehensive collection of my assignments and projects undertaken during the 4th semester of Web Programming courses.
+This repository serves as a comprehensive collection of my assignments and projects undertaken during Web Programming courses.
 It showcases my development in various web technologies, primarily focusing on PHP and foundational web development concepts.

 ## Table of Contents